 The kids start serenading me with whiny versions of, “Mommy did you just wreck the car?” and “Are we still getting fries?” and all I could think about is that I might have just ruined our vacation plans, and after Tom found out would he remember any of the reasons he married me?

-I jumped out of the van to see how much damage I’d done so that I could go inside and break the news to Tom slowly, in a way that would cause the veins in his forehead to burst.
+I jumped out of the van to see how much damage I’d done so that I could go inside and break the news to Tom slowly, in a way that wouldn’t cause the veins in his forehead to burst.
 But it turns out that the sound of driving the van into the garage is even louder and more obnoxious than whatever music Tom was listening to, because within SECONDS, Tom was in the garage, “WHAT WAS THAT?”

 I immediately turned into a 16-year old version of myself explaining to my dad that I really didn’t realize I was speeding, HONEST!